 Please review deadlines for New Student Admissions Day.

-- An application to the University during the initial filing period (if already a student at Western Michigan University, you must still complete steps two and three below)
+Submit an application to the University during the initial filing period (if already a student at Western Michigan University, you may skip this step and proceed to the following).

-- What drew your interest to this degree program?
+- What drew your interest to the MAT degree program?

 - What audio and/or video software and hardware do you have experience with?